ky-zhou/ZSPU/README.md

 ### Introduction

-This repository is for our submitted paper for ICME 2022 '["Zero-Shot" Point Cloud Upsampling]'.
+This repository is for our submitted paper for ICME 2022.
 The code is modified from [PU-GAN](https://github.com/liruihui/PU-GAN), [3PU](https://github.com/yifita/3PU) and [PU-Net](https://github.com/yulequan/PU-Net).

 ### Installation
 This repository is based on Tensorflow and the TF operators from PointNet++.
 Therefore, you need to install tensorflow and compile the TF operators.